jesusvimlet/multibackuper/README.md

 ## TODO

 * Watcher still not done.
+* Exclude subfolders from backups.

 ## Desirables

 * Allow to save previous versions of the project.
 * Start with OS.
-* Exclude subfolders from backup

 ## Installation